Before we use the audit trail feature within QuickBooks, it is important to understand what it really is.

 Benefits of using Audit trail in QuickBooks

 If we want to get the work done as soon as possible then giving access to multiple users is definitely a good idea.
-And the best thing about running an audit trail in QuickBooks is that it helps record every single thing and changes made by different users.
+And the best thing about running an audit trail in QuickBooks is that it helps record every single thing and change made by different users.
 Thus you will get to know who modified your doc.
-Having a record of any addition or deletion made will make the work flow easy.
+Having a record of any addition or deletion made will make the workflow easy.

 Cons of using Audit trail in QuickBooks

 Tracking users come with one big issue.
 It loads up your server with never-ending requests, comprising your load time and bringing speed issues.
 It is quite often seen that may see audit trail slowing down your entire software.
 This happens because many people get access to the company’s data all at the same time.

 Steps to Run an Audit Trail in QuickBooks?

 - Login to your QuickBooks account and click on the Edit preferences tab.